MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-5.md

 9. The secure channel on the source or destination DC is invalid.
 10. Trust relationships in the trust chain are broken or invalid.
 11. The **KDCNames** setting in the `HKLM\System\CurrentControlSet\Control\LSA\Kerberos\Domains` section of the registry incorrectly contains the local Active Directory domain name.
-12. Some network adapters have a **Large Send Offload** feature that has been known to cause this issue.
+12. Some network adapters have a **Large Send Offload** feature.
-13. Antivirus software that uses a mini-firewall network adapter filter driver on the source or destination DC has been known to cause this issue.
+13. Antivirus software that uses a mini-firewall network adapter filter driver on the source or destination DC.

 Active Directory errors and events like those cited in the symptoms section of this KB can also fail with error 8453 with similar error string **Replication Access was denied**.
 The following root cause reasons can cause AD operations to fail with 8453: **replication access was denied** but don't cause failures with error 5: **replication is denied**: